 Quantum computing leverages principles from quantum mechanics (a branch of physics), notably the unique behaviors of subatomic particles such as electrons and photons, to enable new, extremely powerful computing architectures.
 Instead of processing information using binary bits of ones and zeros, quantum computers use qubits, which leverage the quantum properties of “superposition” and “entanglement” to operate in multiple states at once.
 Qubits can effectively be a one and a zero simultaneously—and one qubit’s state can be programmed to vary according to another’s state.
-This allows quantum computers to vastly more information than binary systems—in fact, their data storage capacity doubles with each additional qubit.
+This allows quantum computers to store vastly more information than binary systems—in fact, their data storage capacity doubles with each additional qubit.
 And it allows quantum computers to operate far faster than conventional computers, because they can perform certain types of calculations in many fewer steps.
 Take the example of searching for a number in a phonebook.
 If the phonebook has 10 million entries, then a classical search algorithm would have to try 5 million times, on average, to find the right one.
 But a quantum search algorithm could do it in just 1,000 operations—which is to say, 5,000 times faster.

 A major obstacle to quantum computing has been that qubits are extremely fragile and must be operated at temperatures near absolute zero.
 Their fragility has made them susceptible to systemic failure, as when a Christmas light blows and causes a whole strand of others to go dark.
 But researchers have made great strides in recent years figuring out how to stabilize qubits, so they are starting to build rudimentary quantum computers.
 Now applications of “quantum information science”—including quantum computing, quantum communications, and quantum sensing and imaging—are beginning to move from laboratory prototypes to practical applications and even commercial products.
 For instance, in 2016, IBM launched quantum computing as a cloud-based service (its “Q Experience”), allowing researchers to upload computational queries to be resolved by a 5-qubit quantum computer.
 IBM later introduced a 20-qubit quantum computer for cloud-based commercial use and announced that its researchers had successfully built a 50-qubit prototype computer (although it can only hold this state for 90 microseconds).
 In March 2018, Google introduced “Bristlecone,” a 72-qubit quantum computer.
 Others, such as D-Wave Technology in Vancouver, Canada, are marketing highly specialized quantum computers that deliver thousands of qubits—a level of complexity that can begin to deliver on the full promise of quantum computing—but these are specially designed to solve certain types of algorithms.
 Meanwhile, Intel has announced it has identified a method to fabricate quantum chips from silicon, which in theory would enable it to maintain the viability of its existing semiconductor fabrication infrastructure, while incorporating quantum capabilities.